Once More: Notes from the Studio While Painting Don Quixote

 Me and Don in the studio - currently drying ready to be photographed…

-Around the same time the words “once more” kept looping in my head.
+Around this time the phrase once more started looping in my head.

 Once more.